Aishwarya Sushmita: Transition to acting

 In 2023, she played 'Meeta Devi' in Netflix’s Khakee: The Bihar Chapter (2022). by Neeraj Pandey along with Avinash Tiwary, Ashutosh Rana and Karan Tacker.

 Her latest role came in 2024, when she played Kiki in the crime thriller series Bad Cop (TV series) on Disney+ Hotstar.
 The show, directed by Aditya Datt, also featured Anurag Kashyap and Gulshan Devaiah.

 Aishwarya described her journey from modeling to acting as one of overcoming stereotypes.
-She invested in acting workshops, embraced diverse roles, and relied on strong scripts and collaborators to shape her career path.
+She described her career path as being shaped by her participance in acting workshops, embracing diverse roles, and the strong scripts and collaborators in her career.